dlang-community/tinyendian/README.md

 Usage
 -----

-Assuming you use [dub], add this line:
+Assuming you use [dub](http://code.dlang.org/about), add this line:

-    "tinyendian": { "version" : "~>0.1.0" }
+    "tinyendian": { "version" : "~>0.2.0" }

 to the `"dependencies"` in your project's `dub.json`.

 If you don't use dub, you can directly copy the `source/tinyendian.d` file into your project.

-TinyEndian requires DMD 2.066 or equivalent GDC/LDC.
+TinyEndian requires DMD 2.067 or better.

-[API documentation] can be found at [DDocs.org].

 License
 -------

-TinyEndian is released under the terms of the [Boost Software License 1.0].
+TinyEndian is released under the terms of the Boost Software License 1.0.
 This license allows you to use the source code in your own projects, open source or proprietary, and to modify it to suit your needs.
 However, in source distributions, you have to preserve the license headers in the source code and the accompanying license file.